sseneni/jekyll-theme-massively/README.md

 ## Credits
 ### Original README from HTML5 UP
 ```
-Massively by HTML5 UP
+Parabola by Geogebra
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Massively, a text-heavy, article-oriented design built around a huge background
+This is Parabola, a text-heavy, article-oriented design built around a huge background
 image (with a new parallax implementation I'm testing) and scroll effects (powered by
 Scrollex).
 A *slight* departure from all the one-pagers I've been doing lately, but one
 that fulfills a few user requests and makes use of some new techniques I've been wanting